confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-ksql/README.md

 1.Create the second connector that will send data to BiqQuery.
 Click on **+ Add Connector** and then the **Google BigQuery Sink** icon again.

-2. Enter the following configuration details.
+2.Enter the following configuration details.
 The remaining fields can be left blank.

 <div align="center">